openmelody/mt-plugin-configassistant/README.md

 * `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

+* `file` - Allows a user to upload a file, which in turn gets converted into an asset.
+An additional field property is supported for file types: `destination` which can be used to customize the path/url of the uploaded file.
+See "Example File" below.
+Files uploaded are uploaded into a path relative to the mt-static/support directory.

+**Example File**

+The `file` type allows theme admins to upload files via their Theme Options screen.
+The file, or files, uploaded get imported into the system's asset manager.
+The path where the uploaded file will be stored can be customized via the `destination` field option.

+Allowable file format tokens:

+* `%e` - Will generate a random string of characters.
+The default length of the string is 8, but can be customized using the following syntax, `%{n}e` where "n" is an integer representing the length of the string.

+Example:

+   my_keyfile:
+     type: file
+     label: 'My Private Key'
+     hint: 'A private key used for signing PayPal buttons.'
+     tag: 'PrivatePayPalKey'
+     destination: my_theme/%{10}e

 **Example Radio Image**

 The `radio-image` type supports a special syntax for the `values` attribute.